rundeck/docs/docs/administration/runner/index.md

 **Does this replace Clustering?**

 This feature is intended to be used in situations where execution of Node Steps is needed in a network segment or security zone that is different from the Rundeck Cluster.
 A Rundeck Enterprise Cluster still provides high-availability and fault tolerance for the User Interface, Job Management/Execution and system management tasks.

+**Does this work for all communication into the remote data center?**

+The Runner will handle Node Step execution.
+Node Sources, Health Checks, and other communication are not included in this version of the Runner.